-Bonds and Financed Purchases Payable
+Bonds Payable

-The District issues general obligation bonds and financed purchase loans to provide resources for major capital improvements and equipment financed purchases.
-The bonds and financed purchase liabilities are issued on a pledge of the full faith and credit of the District as well as their general taxing authority.
+The District issues general obligation bonds to provide resources for major capital improvements and equipment financed purchases.
+The bonds are issued on a pledge of the full faith and credit of the District as well as their general taxing authority.

-Bonds and financed purchases payable are as follows at June 30, 2022:
+Bonds payable are as follows at June 30, 2023: